user-of-github/BSUIR_course-projects/1 year - File manager/readme.md

-# Deep modification of the standard Windows console and creation of a file manager based on it
+# Deep modification of standard Windows console and creation of a File Manager based on it

 &nbsp;